Aaron's encryption/decryption Ruby scriptFileSafe

 I wrote this script for use on several systems where I needed to regularly encrypt/decrypt one or more files using a password or passphrase.
 The method used should be reasonably secure for the uses I required.
 I have NOT adapted the script (yet) for non-POSIX environments (Windows) however.

-This script was written and tested using Ruby 1.9.x.
+This script was originally written and tested using Ruby 1.9.x.
 No attempts to adapt or test it under earlier Ruby versions were made.
-It requires/relies on: OpenSSL (encryption/HMAC/hash algorithms), securerandom (cryptographically secure random data), the pbkdf2 gem (for the password-based key derivitive function PBKDF2), the highline gem (for reading a password/passphrase from a terminal), and tempfile for temporary file creation.
+It has since been used under Ruby 2.0 (as of version 3.1.0 of the gem).
+It requires/relies on: OpenSSL (encryption/HMAC/hash algorithms), securerandom (cryptographically secure random data), the ruby-pbkdf2 gem (for the password-based key derivitive function PBKDF2), the highline gem (for reading a password/passphrase from a terminal), and tempfile for temporary file creation.

 SHA256 and MD5 sums of the gem are: